rodriguez-miguel-angel/CodeCraftHub/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributors
 Coursera.
 IBM.
 IBM Watson.
 WatsonX.
+ChatGPT.
 GPT-3.
 Miguel Angel Rodriguez.